Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/doc/README.md

 colcon test-result --verbose
 ```

-The task for this exercise is to analyze the inconsistencies in the current code, fix them, and see how the linter tests pass afterward.
+The task for this exercise is to analyze the inconsistencies in the current code, fix them (you can use the `--reformat` directly for the style ones), and see how the linter tests pass afterwards.

+#### Definition of success

+Your task is complete when you run the tests again, and the output of `colcon test-result --verbose` shows **0 errors** and **0 failures** for the linter tests associated with `module_1`.

+Notice that you should only have the changes applied by reformatting with the formatter and solving the problems highlighted with the static analysis tools.

 ---

 ### Exercise 2

 The objective of this exercise is to see the utility of the other tools that are not directly for the code, but for the packages themselves.
 The ROS 2 package for this module has some dependencies that are missing from being explicitly defined in the package.xml.

 Run colcon lint for the module 1 package: